Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

-In most cases, the security of both cloud and VPS hosting is top-notch with multiple levels of protection and you don’t need to worry about it.
+In most cases, the security of both cloud and VPS is top-notch hosting with multiple levels of protection and you don’t need to worry about it.

 With a VPS, you can install your own custom security options with firewalls, etc.

-The downside is if you make a mistake with configuring your firewalls you could leave your server vulnerable.
+The downside is if you make a mistake with configuring your firewalls you could leave your virtual server vulnerable.